 They hail from the University of California, Los Angeles (LA) and the University of Southern California, also in LA.
-Their results appear in a new paper in the journal PLOS One.
+Their results appear in a new paper in the journal

 The severity and symptoms of these mental health conditions can fluctuate greatly over time, which means that people may not always receive the appropriate care they need to maintain their quality of life.